The Art Gallery Guardian

 Indeed, we do have a lower bound of .
 Just consider an unweighted cycle, where min-cut has value .
 We can pick any edges, which forms a cut of value at most times the min-cut.

 Note that we require to a fixed value.
 This is because there is a dependency on hidden inside the big .
 Our lower bound is absolute and does not depending on being fixed.
-It be interesting to obtain a matching upper bound.
+It would be interesting to obtain a matching upper bound for arbitrary .
 Hence we can consider the problem with strict inequality.

 Conjecture4